EduAwaSeka/fullslider/readme.md

 You can create presentations and view it, using Reveal.js.
 You can check out the Reveal.JS demo presentation: http://lab.hakim.se/reveal-js/

 ### Browser Compatibility
-Fullslider works in Chrome and Opera browsers.
+Fullslider works in Chrome, Mozilla Firefox and Opera browsers.

 ### How to install?###